LemmenAid/coastal-gardens/README.md

 * Added the 'status=1' filter in the user_dashboard view, to only include stories that are published in "Your Stories".

+* During testing of my error pages, I realized that the order of URL paths in urls.py is crucial.
+Specifically, the empty ("") path must always be the last entry.
+Initially, my error page tests weren’t working because I had added the test paths at the end, which caused the empty path to interfere.
+Once I corrected the order, everything worked as expected.

 ***

 ## Deployment